microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 # D365-FO-MonitoringAndTelemetry-Samples
-This repository provides samples for utilizing D365 F&amp;O Monitoring and Telemetry feature including batch job monitoring
+This repository provides samples for utilizing Dynamics 365 Finance & Operations.
+It will give you a libary which enables you to start emitting your own telemetry in a easy manner.

+This model also includes already telemetry for the following:

+- Batch job monitoring
+- DMF Import and Export analytics
+- Excel exports
+- Business events tracking
+- Partial Dual-write support

 ## Table of Contents